rlowden22/decision-tree-analysis/README.md

 This graph shows how accuracy varies with input size up to 8,000 samples for all three datasets.
 The mushroom dataset achieves near-perfect accuracy across all sample sizes, indicating that the features are highly informative and easily separable by the Decision Tree algorithm.
 The diabetes dataset shows high but slightly variable accuracy, stabilizing around 94–96%, while the iris dataset fluctuates more and maintains a lower accuracy around 89–92%.
 These results suggest that decision trees perform best on clean, well-structured data with many features and benefit from more samples when handling noisier or less separable data like the iris dataset.

-#### N <= 100,000
 ![accuracy vs large n](images/accuracy_large_n.png)

 This graph displays classification accuracy as input size increases up to 100,000 samples for the diabetes and iris datasets.
 Accuracy for both models stabilizes at larger sample sizes, with the diabetes classifier maintaining strong performance around 94–95%, and the iris classifier settling near 91%.
 The initial volatility smooths out as the model sees more data, indicating better generalization and reduced sensitivity to training variation.
 These results support the idea that Decision Trees benefit from larger datasets, particularly when working with more complex or less separable features like those in the iris dataset.

+### CART Algorithm

 ## Summary

 This project focused on implementing and analyzing the Decision Tree algorithm, a foundational supervised machine learning algorithm used for both classification and regression tasks.
-I chose this topic because of their use in machine learning amd across scietific research.
+I chose this topic because of their use in machine learning and across scientific research.
 My goal was to understand how they operate internally, specifically understanding the math behind how they use impurity measures to make splits, and evaluate their performance across different types of datasets.
 I implemented the model in Python using the scikit-learn library, which offered a clear and accessible way to build, train, and test Decision Tree classifiers for the first time.
 I applied this to three Kaggle datasets: a mushroom, iris, and diabetes datasets which varied in size and feature complexity to explore how the model performed.

 The analysis revealed that decision trees perform best on clean, well-separated datasets like the mushroom data, where accuracy consistently reached 100%.
 The diabetes dataset also performed well, stabilizing between 94–96% accuracy across all sample sizes.
 The iris dataset, despite being scaled to 100,000 entries, maintained slightly lower and more variable accuracy, suggesting its features were less separable or more sensitive to sample variation.
-The runtime analysis supported the theoretical time complexity of $O(n*m*logn)$, especially as input size increased.
+The runtime analysis supported the theoretical time complexity of $O(n \cdot m \cdot \log n)$, especially as input size increased.
 The polynomial trend in the runtime graphs aligned with expectations for the greedy recursive splitting used in CART decision trees.
 These results reinforce the strengths of decision trees in handling structured, categorical data and highlight how dataset quality and size directly influence performance.

 Reflecting on this project, I learned a great deal about both the theory and implementation behind basic machine learning algorithms.
 I learned alot about how to work with pandas, numpy, matplot, and scikit-learn. it was also infomative to dive deep into 3 different datasets and adapt to different formats.
 Building the reusable functions while leaning on the python libraries provided hands on practice since these libraries are utilized in research and industry for CART tasks.
 This project not only strengthened my programming and data handling skills, but also deepened my understanding of algorithm evaluation and allowed me to begin familiarize myself with machine learning which I know will be valuable in future coursework, research, and real-world applications.